nathanschwarz/meteor-cluster/README.md

 ## what if I allocated too much CPUS ?

-You can't allocate more than your maximum system cpu number.
+You can't allocate more than your maximum system cpu number.<br/>
 You still can outrange the theoretical maximum process number :

 in such case your overall system should be **slowed down** because some of the processes execution will be deferred.
-**It will drastically reduce the multi-core performance gain**
+**It will drastically reduce the multi-core performance gain**.

-# basic usage
+## basic usage

 ```
   import { Meteor } from 'meteor/meteor'